Tapanhaz/Shoonya_OptionChainStreamer/README.md

 # Shoonya_OptionChainStreamer
 A simple program to stream option chain of finvasia shoonya using pyqt5

-This program needs python 3.11 to run correctly.
+*** This program needs python 3.11 to run correctly. ***
+*** This is only for streaming data.
+Not for trading ***

 The code is in prerelease state as all things are not tested in live market.
+So maybe some errors are there.

 Use